vipulnaik/diet-exercise-health/events/2025/2025-activity-tracker.md

 [here](2025-10-22-dental-cleaning.md).
 After the appointment, I went to the Amazon Hub Locker at ASUC Berkeley to pick up a package.
 On the way back, I stopped at Walgreens for toiletries purchases.

+## 2025-11-07

+On Friday 2025-11-07, from the late morning to the late afternoon, I was in San Francisco.
+I first went for my [BodySpec DEXA scan](2025-11-07-bodyspec-dexa-scan.md).
+After that, I did some walking around the Embarcadero region.
+Then, I met up with work colleagues at We Be Sushi in the Mission for lunch, where I had a vegetable tempura.